 Fun Fact – did you know that an almond is really the seed from the fruit of an almond tree?

 Dried Banana Chips

 Dried banana chips are a fun addition to any popcorn bar.
 Their distinctive sweetness and hard, crunchy texture blend perfectly into this trail mix addition.

-Roast peanuts are usually on the top of everyone’s favorite snack list.
+Roasted peanuts are usually on the top of everyone’s favorite snack list.
 Just remember, dry roasted is best to avoid too much salt, and in this version, I used dry roasted honey roasted for a sweet flavor.

 Peanuts are rich in monounsaturated fatty acids and many studies have shown that they contain many heart-healthy benefits.
 Peanuts are rich in protein and antioxidants, and they also contain important elements such as copper, manganese, and B vitamins.

+Additionally, they are an excellent source of the minerals manganese, phosphorous, magnesium and copper.
 Pumpkin seeds are also high in iron, which is a mineral that is lacking in the diets of many women.
 Iron deficiency anemia is the #1 nutrient deficiency among women in developed countries.

 Although dates are packed full of naturally occurring sugars, they also provide essential minerals such as calcium, iron, phosphorus, sodium, potassium, magnesium and zinc.
 They also contain vitamins such as thiamin, riboflavin, niacin, folate, vitamin A and vitamin K.

 Unsweetened Coconut Flakes

 Unsweetened coconut flakes are one of my personal favorite additions because I love the taste and flavor of coconut anything.

 Dark Chocolate Chips

 Someone once said that dark chocolate is healthy and the rest of the world will stick with that statement for the rest of time.

 While chocolate is still chocolate, the darker the chocolate you choose, the more nutritional benefits you will see.